 How to study in 11th and 12th along with NEET preparation is one of the biggest concerns for medical aspirants in India.
-Managing board exams and NEET together can feel stressful, but with the right strategy, timetable, and consistent revision, students can score high in both.
+In fact, managing board exams and NEET together can feel stressful.
+However, with the right strategy, timetable, and consistent revision, students can score high in both.
 Since the NEET syllabus is mainly based on NCERT Class 11 and 12 Physics, Chemistry, and Biology, smart preparation allows you to cover both board exams and NEET together effectively.
+You can check the official syllabus on the National Testing Agency website and download NCERT books from the NCERT official portal.

 Understand the Connection Between Boards and NEET

 Most NEET questions are directly based on NCERT textbooks.
 If you focus properly on your Class 11 and 12 syllabus, your NEET preparation automatically becomes strong.
-Students should treat Class 11 as the foundation and Class 12 as the scoring year.
+Therefore, students should treat Class 11 as the foundation and Class 12 as the scoring year.

 Create a Smart Study Timetable